Are you looking to sell a house “as-is” In Washington?

 - You don’t need to do any fix-ups, which is excellent if you lack the required cash to make the repairs to boost your property value or are in a hurry.
 You will still have to disclose any problems or defects you are aware of, though.
 Getting them fixed, however, will be the next owner’s concern.

 - Your sale is not tied to contingencies, such as a mortgage contingency, a home inspection contingency, and an appraisal contingency – unlike a traditional property sale.
 Prospective buyers may even ask for a home sale contingency, especially if it is a buyer’s market.
 This means that you won’t be able to go through with the sale of your home until they sell their own property, which causes a lot of delays.

 On the other side, selling your home “as-is” for cash will not get you top dollar for your property.
 Both online and traditional investors purchase properties to make a profit by reselling them, which means that they want to buy low and sell high.
 So, you may expect a cash offer that is below the market value of your property.
 Now, if you factor in all the relevant costs of repairing your home and selling it via a realtor while paying commission fees, this may not be a bad option.

 As a final notice, always ensure you work with reputable house buyers that make cash offers to avoid being scammed.
 You need to be certain that the cash buyer, indeed, has the money they are offering.
 This could be achieved by asking for a proof of funds letter from their bank or a bank statement.
 If you decide to go down that road, perhaps it would be wise to negotiate a lease-back.
 That way, you will have your time to organize your moving out of the home.

-Should You Buy a House That’s Selling As-Is?
+Should You Buy a House In Washington That’s Selling As-Is?